Joe D'Amato: Allonyms

 An allonym is distinguished from a pseudonym in that it is the given name or pseudonym of a different person from the one who should be credited.

 Romano Gastaldi, the pseudonym of Romano Scandariato, was used for the directorial credit on More Sexy Canterbury Tales (1972), which D'Amato directed while Scandariato was his assistant director, and for Fra' Tazio da Velletri (1973), which D'Amato left after a disagreement soon after the beginning of the shoot; Scandariato, his assistant, finished the film and was credited.

 Oskar Faradine, the pseudonym of Oscar Santaniello, was used for the directorial credit on A Bounty Killer in Trinity.
-The film was reportedly directed by D'Amato and Santaniello was the film's producer.
-Lupi, however, in his monograph on D'Amato argues on qualitative grounds for Santaniello as actual director.
+The film was reportedly directed by D'Amato, and Santaniello was the film's producer.
+Lupi, however, in his monograph on D'Amato, argues on qualitative grounds for Santaniello as the actual director.

 Anna Bergman's name was also used for the directorial credit on Paradiso blu (1980).
 Bergman was the main actress, but D'Amato directed the film.
 Her name was used for the directorial credit because, according to Luigi Cozzi, the producer did not want it to be seen as an erotic film (for which D'Amato was already known at the time).

 Alexandre Borsky, sometimes spelled Alexander or Borski, was the pseudonym of Claudio Bernabei.
 Bernabei stated in an interview that he created it with Walerian Borowczyk's name in mind.
 The Borsky pseudonym was used as directorial credit for 14 of the 15 films produced by D'Amato's companies M.A.D. and Cinema 80 from 1980 to 1982.
 Of these 14 films, Bernabei directed 3, D'Amato 11.
-In 1993 and 1994, D'Amato briefly reactivated this name as directorial credit for a small number of adult films starring Luana Borgia which he directed while transitioning from softcore to hardcore again.
+In 1993 and 1994, D'Amato briefly reactivated this name as directorial credit for a small number of adult films starring Luana Borgia, which he directed while transitioning from softcore to hardcore again.
 According to an interview he gave in 1995, it was to camouflage his return.

 Lucky Faar (or Farr) Delly, sometimes wrongly listed as a pseudonym of Joe D'Amato, was in reality the pseudonym of Luciano Fardelli, who acted as administrator of D'Amato's production company M.A.D. in 1984 and 1985.
 It was used as directorial credit for 10 films directed by Franco Lo Cascio; it is unclear in which of these films D'Amato acted as co-director.

 Raf Donato, a variant of Raffaele Donato's name, was used for the directorial credit on Deep Blood (1989).
 According to D'Amato, Donato had planned to direct the film, but only directed the first scene.
 D'Amato directed the rest of the film.